glrn/nlp-disaster-analysis/README.md

 ### 2. Project Structure

-The project is consists of the following entities:
+The project consists of the following files and libraries:
 - `__main__.py`: *script*.
     - The main script, the client interface for running the project.
 - `classifer.py`: *script*